Cluster counts: calibration issue or new physics?: Cluster abundance and cosmology

-We will refer to this step as the ``Tk prescription''. \end{itemize} The two right panels of Fig.~\ref{fig:dndT} illustrate the influence of the two steps of the neutrino prescription on the cumulative temperature function.
-The effect of the first step (orange curve) is fairly straightforward, as it reduces the mass function of Eq.~(\ref{eq:nm}) by a factor of $\rho_{\rm cdm+b}/\rho_{\rm m}$, and thus the cumulative mass/temperature function by an amount that increases with the mass/temperature.
-On the contrary, the second step (green curve) boosts the variance of matter fluctuations (described in Eq.~(\ref{eq:s2m})) and therefore cluster abundances.
+\end{itemize} The combination of these two steps will be referred to as the ``cold dark matter (CDM) prescription''.
+The two right panels of Fig.~\ref{fig:dndT} illustrate the influence of the two steps of the neutrino prescription on the cumulative temperature function.
+The effect of the first step (orange curve) is fairly straightforward, as it reduces the mass function of Eq.~\ref{eq:nm} by the ratio $\rho_{\rm cdm+b}/\rho_{\rm m}$, and thus the cumulative mass (or temperature) function by an amount that increases with the mass (or temperature).
+On the contrary, the second step (green curve) boosts the variance of matter fluctuations (described in Eq.~\ref{eq:s2m}) and therefore cluster abundances.
 When combined (red curve), the two steps somewhat balance each other, with a final net increase of cluster abundances.
 In the present work, we adopt this neutrino prescription whenever massive neutrinos are included in our analysis (using either one or both of the steps described).

-Through not illustrated here, the impact of the phenomenological parameter $\gamma$ on the temperature distribution function is fairly straightforward.
-Values of $\gamma$ bigger that the fiducial \lcdm\ one will decrease cluster abundances over the whole range of temperature/masses, as it lowers the whole matter power spectrum at once by scale-independent factor, cf. Eq.~(\ref{eq:pkmod}).
+Though not illustrated here, the impact of the phenomenological parameter $\gamma$ on the temperature distribution function is fairly straightforward.
+Values of $\gamma$ bigger that the fiducial $\Lambda$CDM one will decrease cluster abundances over the whole range of temperature or masses, as it lowers the whole matter power spectrum at once by scale-independent factor (cf. Eq.~\ref{eq:pkmod}).
 This distinguishes $\gamma$ from the effect of massive neutrinos, as the latter affect the matter power spectrum differently depending on the scales considered.
-As a consequence, although their global effect is the same, the two \lcdm\ extensions considered here change cluster abundances in distinct ways which will have consequences on our results (reported in Section \ref{sec:4-Res}).
+As a consequence, although their global effect is the same, the two $\Lambda$CDM extensions considered here change cluster abundances in distinct ways, which will have consequences on our results (reported in Sect. \ref{sec:4-Res}).